PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 ## 4. Make sure to trigger the release of the Upgrade module if necessary

-Some releases do need an update of the [Autoupgrade][autoupgrade] module, some do not.
-For example if the MySQL schema of the database has been updated between two versions of PrestaShop, a schema update SQL script is needed, and it has to be to the [list][autoupgrade-sql-list].
+Some releases need an update of the [Update Assistant][autoupgrade] module, and some do not.
+For example, if the MySQL database schema has been updated between two versions of PrestaShop, a schema update SQL script is needed, and it has to be added to the [list][autoupgrade-sql-list].

 Please verify whether or not this new version of PrestaShop requires

-* to modify the source code of the Autoupgrade module
+* to modify the source code of the Update Assistant (autoupgrade) module
-* to publish a new version (using the up-to-date content of the source code) of the Autoupgrade module
+* to publish a new version (using the up-to-date content of the source code) of the Update Assistant (autoupgrade) module

-If yes, please follow [the release process of the Autoupgrade module][autoupgrade-release-process].
+If yes, please follow [the release process of the Update Assistant module][autoupgrade-release-process].

 ## 5. Manual verifications